-- b.
-Dashed or faded outlines shall be provided for all mechanical equipment on drawings.
+- a.
+Provide coordination between mechanical and electrical drawings for means of disconnect for all mechanical equipment.
+Where a means of disconnect must be provided by the electrical contractor, provide coordinated drawings specifying the location, means of support, and means of connection to the equipment.
+Locate disconnects as close as possible to equipment. - Dashed or faded outlines shall be provided for all mechanical equipment on drawings.
 Provide notes as required to indicate clearances for maintenance, installation, or provisions for servicing.
 Coordinate with mechanical drawings. - c.
 All mechanical equipment used to evacuate smoke, fumes, or provide heating in support of life safety equipment such as sprinkler pipes, shall be provided a circuit breaker locking device in the associated panelboard. - d.
-Coordinate placement of lights around equipment such that working areas are illuminated. - 8.
-4-Wire Delta Systems - a.
-No 4-Wire Delta systems are permitted to be used in new construction. - b.
+Coordinate placement of lights around equipment such that working areas are illuminated.

+8. 4-Wire Delta Systems

+- a.
+No 4-wire delta systems are permitted to be used in new construction. - b.
 Where 4-wire delta systems exist, they may be reused, but all elements of the system must be brought up to current standards when modified.

-Modification includes disconnection, connections, and reconfiguring of any part of the system. - c.
+- Modification includes disconnection, connections, and reconfiguring of any part of the system. - c.
 Provide labels, grounding, color coded conductors, etc., as required by the latest edition of the NEC as adopted by the State of Virginia. - 9.
 Circuit and Equipment Designations - a.
 All circuit designations shall be provided in such a manner that any drawing sheet may stand on their own for purpose of circuit designation.
 Circuits shall be provided with circuit numbers, conductor and conduit sizes as a minimum. - b.
 All equipment designations shall be provided in such a manner that any drawing sheet may stand on its own for purpose of equipment designation. - c.
+No references to index sheets shall be used for the purpose of identification of circuits or equipment.

+10. One-Line Diagrams/Schedules

-No references to index sheets shall be used for the purpose of identification of circuits or equipment. - 10.
-One Line Diagram/Schedules - a.
-Show Fault Currents at each panel, motor control center (MCC) and generator transfer switch affected by the project.
+- a.
+Show fault currents at each panel, motor control center (MCC) and generator transfer switch affected by the project.
 Show the AIC rating of electrical equipment. - b.
 Show size and type for all service and distribution equipment, transformers, panelboards, and major equipment as well as disconnect switches.
 For transformers, indicate kVA as well as primary and secondary voltages. - c.
 Show all feeder sizes and types.
 Show type of conductor and raceway.
 Show all fuse and circuit breaker sizes, conduit and wire sizes, wireway and trough sizes. - d.
 Show all grounding electrodes and their types.
-Size all grounding electrode conductors and equipment grounding conductors.
+Size all grounding electrode conductors and equipment grounding conductors. - e.
+Provide switchboard and panelboard schedules with fuse and breaker sizes, wire sizes, load in kVA, voltage, phase, size in amps, and AIC rating.
+Indicate if panel is MLO or MB. - f.
+Disconnects-Show size and type as well as AIC rating. - g.
+Show separation of emergency wiring and equipment from all other wiring.
+Label emergency branch, standby branch and normal branch.